AnkaiLiang/afewmore/README.md

 After testing, I found that if -d is missing an argument, it will instead of taking the next option as the parameter.
 So I added a check in each options which need value.

 2. Then I need to grab the information of target instance by a given instance-id.
 I learned how to write a funtion in Shell Script.
-When I test the result shell function return, I found $? only return the numeric result, and the variable without `local` declaration would domain global, a good choice to record the function result.
+When I test the result shell function return, I found `$?` only return the numeric result, and the variable without `local` declaration would domain global, a good choice to record the function result.
 About the parameter passing, if I use variable to transfer the json data, it will lose the line feeds.
 So I use the temp file to store the json data.
 By the way, using '&' to make `echo command` running in background in funtion and using 'a=`func args`' outside is also a good way to implement funtion return.
 But in this way, it can't exit entire script in function when meet error.
 Maybe the main shell create a sub-shell environment to run sub-command.
+Tricky point, sometimes the response from aws contains some null data in some attributes.
+We should filter them by 'grep "^$"'

 3. Next I try to ensure what is UserName when ssh to remote server.
 Create a table, acquire image-Description, and use awk to match UserName.
 When use awk to do regular expression searching, I have to transfer the shell variables into awk.[Tutorial](https://www.gnu.org/software/gawk/manual/gawk.html#Using-Shell-Variables)

+4. I want to check whether shell sucessfully ssh to the Target server.
+But I noticed when I offer the wrong username, cli will go into interface and ask for password.
+If I want to automaticlly deal with the interface, I need install `expect`, that's unallowed.
+I don't have a better way to solve it.

+5. When trasfer the data between two instance, my test remote instance is NetBSD without rsync, I decided transfer the data by `scp`.
+6. Because setting up instance need some time. so I have to wait a few seconds then execute the copy mission.

+7. "Host key verification failed."
+I fail to use `scp` transfer data from remote instance to another remote one.
+I realized scp can't do that between two remote nodes.
+I need to copy one node's rsa public key to the other, then use ssh into one remote to do that transmission.
+8. Deal with the directory path.
+Before using `scp`, I have to make sure the directory's parent path exists.
+Use pattern matching to adjust `${path}` and `mkdir -p` to create in new instance.